Azithromycin 500mg Tablets

 4.3 Contraindications

-Hypersensitivity to the active substance, erythromycin, any macrolide or ketolide antibiotic, lactose or to any of the excipients listed in section 6.1.
+Hypersensitivity to the active substance, erythromycin, any macrolide or ketolide antibiotic, or to any of the excipients listed in section 6.1.

 4.4 Special warnings and precautions for use

 Prolonged cardiac repolarisation and QT interval, imparting a risk of developing cardiac arrhythmia and torsades de pointes, have been seen in treatment with other macrolides including azithromycin (see section 4.8).
-Therefore as the following situations may lead to an increased risk for ventricular arrhytmias (including torsade de pointes) which can lead to cardiac arrest, azithromycin should be used with caution in patients with ongoing proarrhythmic conditions (especially women and elderly patients) such as patients:
+Therefore, as the following situations may lead to an increased risk for ventricular arrhythmias (including torsade de pointes) which can lead to cardiac arrest, azithromycin should be used with caution in patients with ongoing proarrhythmic conditions (especially women and elderly patients) such as patients:

 - With congenital or documented QT prolongation.